-Spring 2021 dates are now available - Register here!
+Summer 2021 Dates are now available - Register here!

-Fargo, N.D. - Red Cross Learn-to-Swim courses offered through the NDSU Swim Academy are designed to provide children and young teens with a positive, developmentally appropriate aquatic learning experience.
+Fargo, N.D. - Red Cross Learn-to-Swim courses offered through the NDSU Swim Academy each summer semester (June & July) are designed to provide children and young teens with a positive, developmentally appropriate aquatic learning experience.
 For every level of learn to swim, instructors follow a plan to introduce new swimming and water safety skills as well as build on previously learned skills.
 Each class is filled with fun, engaging and challenging activities that motivate participants to want to perform and learn how to swim.

 *This program is open to the community.

-All sessions run for 6 weeks on Saturdays.
+All sessions run for 2 weeks, Monday through Thursday.
 Preschool and parent/child levels, along with levels 1 and 2 are 30 minutes; levels 3-5 are 40 minutes and level 6 is 50 minutes.
-All instructors are WSI certified and each class has a student to teacher ratio of 4:1. (parent/child, preschool and levels 1 and 2 have a ratio of 4:1)
+All instructors are WSI certified and each class has a student-to-teacher ratio of 4:1.

-- All sessions run for six weeks, Saturday mornings.
+- All sessions run for 2 weeks, Monday through Thursday

 - Level 6 runs 50 minutes.

-The registration deadline for each six-week session is one week prior to first class of the session.
+The registration deadline for each two-week session is one week prior to first class of the session.

 A minimum of 3 lap pool lanes will be available for member use during Swim Academy times.